adisreyaj/100DaysofCode-React/log.md

 - Bootstrapped my first ever react native app.
 - Started using TSX(for native app)
 - Learned about Context APIs in react.

+### Day 7: May 14, 2020

+**Today's Progress**:

+- Started with TSX in react native.
+- Created multiple components like the Header, Movie Card, etc...
+- Familiarized with debugging React Native Code.